vigenere23/gabio-design-vue/README.md

 ## NPM module

-The npm module for this library is available [here](https://www.npmjs.com/package/@vigenere23/gio).
+The npm module for this library is available [here](https://www.npmjs.com/package/@gabio/design-vue).
 Mixins and styles are available inside the compiled `lib/` subfolder.

-> :warning: This package will soon move to `@gio/design`.

 ## Future work